Vitanet-tech/Standard-Architecture-for-3-Tier-App-in-Azure/README.md

 - Deploy a Recovery Vault to enable backup for VMs.
 During the onboarding process, establish a backup policy to define how often backups should.

+Now, that you have an idea about this Design, you could design yours in another simpler way or more complex.

+Thank you.

+Let's keep learning and keep growing…